ExpressionEngine/ExpressionEngine-User-Guide/source/modules/wiki/wiki_templates_file.rst

 |Displays the information on a single uploaded file.|

-In addition to the variables in the `Wiki Page template <wiki_templates_page.html>`_, the Special Single File template
+In addition to the variables in the :doc:`Wiki Page template <wiki_templates_page>`, the Special Single File template
 has: